Spain Salary Guide 2026: Wage Trends, Economic Outlook, and Top-Paying Careers

 Manufacturing & Logistics2,3001,500 – 4,200

-The IT, renewable energy, and finance sectors are experiencing the fastest salary growth in 2026, with average annual increases between 5% and 7%.
+IT, renewable energy, and finance continue to show the fastest salary growth, with annual increases between 5% and 7%.

 Top-Paying Careers in Spain (2026)